top of page

 Best Day trips from Milan.
 Saint Mark Square Venice

-The city of Venice needs no introduction as It is one of the most famous places in the world and of course in Italy.
-Dating back to the Medieval era, the city was and still is the important trade center of Italy and Europe.
-The city is entirely located in the water and has no roads, as the boats are the only means of transport in the city if you don’t prefer to walk.
-The city is unique of its kind in the world, therefore, the city itself is an open museum to explore and admire its unique atmosphere.
-Saint Mark Square is the main attraction of this old trade center which is home to famous the Saint Mark’s Basilica and its bell tower.
-Don’t forget to experience the Romantic Gondola ride in the Grand Canal of Venice.
+The city of Venice needs no introduction as it is one of the most famous places in the world.
+Dating back to the Medieval era, the city was and still is an important trade centre of Italy and Europe.
+The city is entirely located in the water and has no roads.
+Therefore, the boats are the only means of transport in the city.
+The city is an open museum to explore on foot and admire its unique atmosphere.
+Piazza San Marco is the main attraction of this old trade centre, home to the famous Basilica di San Marco and bell tower.

 By Train:-